TsukudaniVanish/cc/README.md

 # cc
-cc is my c compiler making project.
+cc is a my c compiler making project.

 ## file